 Pascale tells Why my family and I sponsored books in Laos.

 Big Brother Mouse is changing that.
 This education project was started by a retired American publisher working with several bright and dedicated Laotian college students.
 To make reading fun, we look at the books that children have enjoyed in other parts of the world.
 We think about what underlying concepts made those books successful.
 Then we ask if those concepts could be used in Laos, with new Lao content and pictures.

 What's different about Big Brother Mouse?

 Big Brother Mouse is not an NGO.
 It is a not-for-profit, Lao-owned project, with a Lao staff.
-We're helping young Laotians develop new skills, as we build the foundations to become a self-sufficient Lao publishing house.
+We're helping young Laotians develop new skills, as we're moving to become a self-sufficient Lao publishing house and school.

 We are based in Laos.
-All planning and decisions are made here in Laos, based on and often adapting to the conditions we face.
+All planning and decisions are made here in Laos, based on and adapting to the conditions we face.
 All of our paid staff are Lao.

-Stay up-to-date: About six times a year we email a newsletter to supporters and others interested in our activities, tell about our latest projects and progress (or roadblocks!), problems, ideas, staff, and anything else of interest.
+Stay up-to-date: Every month or two, we email a newsletter to supporters and others interested in our activities, tell about our latest projects and progress (or roadblocks!), problems, ideas, staff, and anything else of interest.
 We do not send rent, sell, or provide our email list to anyone else.
 You can sign up for the newsletter on our home page or the "Contact Us" page.